 Falling in Love with a Rare Book

 When I walked into the shop my eye was drawn to several copies of Alice in Wonderland.
 I was shocked actually because it is a book written by a man.
 So why was it there?
-I was informed that they also sell book illustrated by women!
-How cool is that.
+I was informed that they also sell books illustrated by women!
+How cool is that!

 I found this beautiful copy illustrated by Gwynedd M Hudson.
 Just look at this cover.
 I can’t believe I own such a beautiful looking book.
 There is no edition number on it but this was clearly a gift.
 There is a note that was written for Christmas of 1928.
 The edition also says it was published by Boots The Chemists.